railsfactory-magesh/titanium_documentation/source/en/installing_on_windows.md

 <summary>

 This guide provides step-by-step instructions for installing Titanium on a Windows 7 system.

-*
-*
-*
+You will learn how to:

+* Satisfy all of Titanium's system requirements and software prerequisites
+* Make the necessary changes to your environment configuration
+* Test and troubleshoot your installation

 </summary>

+Getting Titanium Developer up and running successfully can be tricky when you aren't used to it.
+The following instructions aim to give you a comprehensive knowledge of the configuration procedure, and guide you through every stage.

 # Pre-installation